 One thing to bear in mind before looking up what to do when babies get constipated is that babies’ stomach muscles – the ones we use when we “help” the bowel movement along – are not developed.
 This means that they will strain a little bit, but this is normal.
-If they look unusually distressed, or they look like they’re in pain, it means that they are dealing with more than just normal effort.
+If they look unusually distressed, or they look like they’re in pain, it means that they’re dealing with more than just normal effort.

 – How’s the consistency?

 Dry and hard stools are a sure sign of constipation.
 Mucus and blood in the stool mean a visit to the doctor.
 Soft stools mean there’s no reason for immediate alarm.

-So, what to do when babies get constipated, then?
+So, what to do when babies get constipated?

-If you’re now feeling pretty confident that your baby’s constipated, here are some tips to help baby move things along.
+If you’re now feeling pretty confident that your baby is constipated, here are some tips to help your baby move things along.

 1. Cut back on the solids and give baby more breastmilk.
 It may just be that your baby’s digestive system isn’t ready for solid foods yet.
 Although there are indicators of when babies are ready for solid foods, your baby’s needs may just be different.
 Therefore, a quick first step is to alternate between his former eating habits, the ones which help the bowel movements, and the new ones.

-2. Reduce the dairy products in your diet if you are still breastfeeding – There may be a slight chance your child is allergic to a protein in cow’s milk.
-The protein usually takes between 10 days and 3 weeks to eliminate so, according to www.kellymom.com, you should avoid dairy for at least that long before drawing a conclusion on the matter.
+2. Reduce the dairy products in your diet if you are still breastfeeding.
+There may be a slight chance your child is allergic to a protein in cow’s milk.
+The protein usually takes between 10 days and 3 weeks to eliminate.
+According to www.kellymom.com, you should avoid dairy for at least that long before drawing a conclusion.
 Note that this is not connected to lactose; it is completely separate from lactose intolerance.